top of page

 Rest

-As important as exercise is- even more with an AE is getting plenty of rest.
+As important as exercise is, getting plenty of rest is even more critical.

 Eating Well and Getting Enough Fluids

 • Avoid them if possible or limit to small groups.
-If you must attend make sure to have earplugs, noise canceling headphones, sunglasses if there will be too much lights or flashing lights.
+If you must attend, be sure to bring earplugs, noise-canceling headphones, and sunglasses, as there may be excessive light or flashing lights.

-• Leave uncomfortable social enviornments especially when feeling overwhelmed.
+• Leave uncomfortable social environments, especially when feeling overwhelmed.

 Quiet Time

-Sometimes excusing yourself from situations and going to a quiet place can help yourself decompress.
+Sometimes, excusing yourself from situations and going to a quiet place can help you decompress.

 Speaking To A Therapist

-You are going through so much emotion, confusion, disability...talking to someone does help.
-Stress is a big trigger for flares and having someone listen can be helpful.
+You are going through so much emotion, confusion, and disability...talking to someone does help.
+Stress is a big trigger for flares, and having someone listen can be helpful.

 Support

-Try to get as much support as you can from family, friends, support groups.
-Remember you are NOT ALONE
+Try to get as much support as possible from family, friends, and support groups.
+Remember you are NOT ALONE.

-Our support groups like many others are valuable places to ask questions, share experiences, share useful tips, and a place to interact with others who understand what you are going through.
+Our support groups, like many others, are valuable places to ask questions, share experiences, share helpful tips, and interact with others who understand what you are going through.

-Do NOT Overdo it!
-Taking care of yourself and not overdoing it.
-Many AE patients only have a certain amount of energy they can allot themselves per day.
-You cannot do what you used to be able to do and for many of us pacing ourselves or cutting things out of our day is extremely hard to let go of.
+Please do NOT overdo it!
+Take care of yourself and avoid overexertion.
+Many AE patients have a limited amount of energy they can allocate to themselves per day.
+You cannot do what you used to be able to do, and for many of us, pacing ourselves or cutting things out of our day is extremely hard to let go of.

 Warning Signs

-Be aware of warning signs or situations that can cause triggers or flares.
+Be aware of warning signs or situations that can trigger or flare.

 Ask for Help

-Accept that you may need help from family or friends with somethings you can no longer do.
+Accept that you may need help from family or friends with specific tasks that you can no longer perform.

-• Driving- If you can't drive... ask for help from a friend or family member, carpooling, cabs, Uber or Lyft to get yourself places.
+• Driving - If you can't drive, ask for help from a friend or family member, consider carpooling, or use cabs, Uber, or Lyft to get yourself places.

-• Cleaning-if you can afford to do it, hire a a cleaning service or person
+• Cleaning: You can afford to do it, hire a cleaning service, or a person

-• Cooking- ordering in, getting pre-prepared meals or have groceries or food delivered
+• Cooking- ordering in, getting pre-prepared meals, or having groceries or food delivered

 • Prescriptions- some pharmacies will deliver